ghandhitechnology/STEMist2026-Ra/README.md

 ## What's Next for RauChat

 RauChat is already a full product, but the product is unsustainable due to high GPU and API costs.
 Now that a user-specific authentication service is available, launching a free trial for a limited number of beta testers to expand this more transparent, interpretable service to more users, then rolling out a generous subscription service for maintenance, will be the next step RauChat takes.

+## Past 3 days
+### Day 1:
+- Initial app dev
+- Inifial vector extraction run

+### Day2 :
+- app dev improvements, gemma integration, deployment
+- vector calibration for each model
+- polished app experience for it to be usable